HackPlan/quark-shell-mac/README.md

 ## Integrating Web App

-Too see the sample app:
+To see the sample app:

 ```bash
 mv sample public